ilygatsika/extract_ao/README.rst

 * Uses the internal basis format for computing custom analytical molecular integrals.
   As a simple example, the two-center one-electron overlap integral is implemented for the basis set in internal format.
-The overlap matrix may be used to compute the condition number of the internal basis in condition.py.
+The overlap matrix may be used to compute the condition number of the basis in condition.py.
 A (slow) implementation of the four-center overlap integral is used in ovlp_4c.py.

 * Add new molecules in "system" directory.
   Required data format: XYZ